Generic Name: ado-trastuzumab emtansine

 Subsequent infusions: Administer over 30 minutes if prior infusions were well tolerated.
 Patients should be observed during the infusion and for at least 30 minutes after infusion.

-Kadcyla dose should not be re-escalated after a dose reduction is made.
+Do not re-escalate the Kadcyla dose after a dose reduction is made.

-If a planned dose is delayed or missed, it should be administered as soon as possible; do not wait until the next planned cycle.
-The schedule of administration should be adjusted to maintain a 3-week interval between doses.
-The infusion may be administered at the dose and rate the patient tolerated in the most recent infusion.
+If a planned dose is delayed or missed, administer as soon as possible; do not wait until the next planned cycle.
+Adjust the schedule of administration to maintain a 3-week interval between doses.
+Administer the infusion at the dose and rate the patient tolerated in the most recent infusion.

-The infusion rate of Kadcyla should be slowed or interrupted if the patient develops an infusion-related reaction.
+Slow or interrupt the infusion rate of Kadcyla if the patient develops an infusion-related reaction.
 Permanently discontinue Kadcyla for life-threatening infusion-related reactions [see Warnings and Precautions (5.5)].

 Management of increased serum transaminases, hyperbilirubinemia, left ventricular dysfunction, thrombocytopenia, pulmonary toxicity or peripheral neuropathy may require temporary interruption, dose reduction or treatment discontinuation of Kadcyla as per guidelines provided in Tables 1 to 5.